 Most business schools in India accept CAT or GMAT scores.

 Apart from these exams, an entrance for MBA that is popular among MBA aspirants is SNAP (Symbiosis National Aptitude) Test conducted by Symbiosis University.
-SNAP is mandatory for admission to any of the 15 B-Schools under the aegis of Symbiosis International (Deemed University) and will be held on the 16th of December this year.
+SNAP is mandatory for admission to any of the 15 B-Schools under the aegis of Symbiosis International (Deemed University) and will be held in December 2019

 SNAP is a moderate difficulty level exam which is conducted as a single session exam in a single day.